TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Navigation/CIRCE_Autonomous_Navigation_Subsystem_Design.md

 The CIRCE autonomous navigation subsystem has been thoughtfully designed to meet the constraints and fulfill the intended function of guiding a mobile robot up to 100 yards with full autonomy.
 It integrates a suite of complementary technologies, including RTAB-Map-based SLAM, real-time path planning, and obstacle avoidance using RPLIDAR A1 and the Intel RealSense D456.
 These enable CIRCE to operate within dynamic environments while avoiding collisions, adhering to standards.
 Real-time sensor fusion—combining LiDAR, depth imaging, Hall-effect wheel encoders, and IMU data—ensures robust localization and reliable obstacle detection even in GPS-denied or cluttered environments.

 To achieve CIRCE’s goal of autonomous outdoor navigation with reliable obstacle avoidance and path planning over distances of up to 100 meters, a combination of LiDAR, stereo depth camera, and inertial sensing is employed.
 The RPLIDAR A1 offers 360° scanning with an angular resolution of approximately 1° and a range of up to 12 meters, providing sufficient accuracy (±2–3 cm at 1.5 m) for 2D SLAM and obstacle detection.
 This unit will also refresh at a rate of 10 Hz (10 full scans per second) at a proper optimization of the D456 and sensor fusion.
 The Intel RealSense D456 depth camera complements this with high-resolution 3D depth perception, delivering depth accuracy within ±2% at 2 meters and a maximum effective range of 5–10 meters.
-Together, these sensors enable CIRCE to detect and navigate around objects with a positional accuracy requirement of ±10–15 cm.
-However, inertial measurement units (IMUs) inherently drift over time, particularly in yaw, and must be corrected through sensor fusion techniques.
+Together, these sensors enable CIRCE to detect and navigate around objects with a positional accuracy requirement of ±10 cm.
+However, IMUs inherently drift over time, particularly in yaw, and must be corrected through sensor fusion techniques.
 This drift is mitigated by fusing IMU data with wheel encoder feedback, LiDAR scans, and stereo vision via algorithms such as the SLAM frameworks, ensuring robust and consistent localization throughout autonomous operation.
+To mitigate vibration noise affecting CIRCE’s IMU, the IMU should be isolated from the robot's motors and other vibrating components using vibration-dampening materials such as rubber mounts or foam pads.
+Additionally, a Kalman filter should be implemented to fuse the IMU data with other sensor inputs, smoothing out high-frequency vibration noise and providing more accurate estimates of the robot’s orientation and position.
+Regular sensor calibration should also be performed to further reduce residual noise and improve accuracy.

 Furthermore, CIRCE satisfies critical constraints such as limited power and processing capacity through modular hardware selection and software optimization within ROS.
 The navigation system draws anywhere from 8-10.5 W and transmits 10 Hz telemetry, including all specified metrics—position, velocity, cable length remaining, heading, and fault states—as required by the customer (DEVCOM).
 By delegating high-level planning to the Raspberry Pi 4 and real-time control to the ATMega 2560, CIRCE achieves efficient task partitioning that maintains system responsiveness under computational limits.

-Designed for modular upgrades and future scalability, the CIRCE subsystem is capable of accommodating expanded capabilities such as GPS integration or advanced motion planning modules.
+Designed for modular upgrades and future scalability, the CIRCE subsystem can accommodate expanded capabilities such as GPS integration or advanced motion planning modules.
 The design reflects a balance of cutting-edge navigation techniques with practical embedded systems engineering.
 Its ability to maintain accuracy over time, respond to real-world uncertainties, and deliver transparent diagnostics confirms that CIRCE is a reliable and field-ready autonomous solution.

 ---